oam-dev/rudr/CONTRIBUTING.md

 kubectl apply -f charts/scylla/crds/traits.yaml
 ```
 - Run `cargo build`
-- To run the server: `make run`, this will run Scylla controller locally, and use the cluster by your `~/.kube/config`.
+- To run the server: `make run`, this will run Rudr controller locally, and use the cluster by your `~/.kube/config`.

-At this point, you will be running a local controller attached to the cluster to which your kubeconfig is pointing.
+At this point, you will be running a local controller attached to the cluster to which your `$KUBECONFIG` is pointing.

 To get started, define some _components_.
 Components are not instantiated.
 They are descriptions of what things can run in your cluster.